Our Services

 Published on: 1/14/2026

-A porn reset, a 30 to 90 day break from porn and often masturbation, can help many men with PIED by reducing overstimulation and allowing real-life arousal to recover, though high-quality trials are limited and results vary.
-There are several factors to consider, and you will likely do best when the reset is paired with exercise, sleep, therapy, and partner-focused intimacy; see below for step-by-step instructions, realistic timelines, and when to seek medical evaluation, since these details can change your next steps.
+A porn reset—a 30 to 90 day break from porn and often masturbation—may help men with porn-induced erectile dysfunction (PIED) by reducing overstimulation and allowing real-life arousal to recover.
+While high-quality clinical trials remain limited, many men report improvement, especially when the reset is combined with exercise, quality sleep, therapy, and partner-focused intimacy.

 (Optimized for: porn induced erectile dysfunction cure)